sushilks/mScale/docs/README.zmq.md

  In any case the python results are useful for python implementations as around 80 client range there can be some drop expected when pushing packets out at max rate.

+ Keep in mind ZMQ does not guarantee delivery in pub-sub model and packet drops are expected.
+Here we are just characterising the drop behaviour.

 For this the command line is
 `>hydra zmqrate`